In this section:

 The ABS takes the security of the information you provide to us very seriously.
 The questions included in this survey are asked under the authority of the Census and Statistics Act 1905.
 Under the Act, the ABS is required to maintain the secrecy of all information provided to us and no information will be released in a way that would enable an individual or household to be identified.

 All ABS employees have signed a legally enforceable Undertaking of Fidelity and Security, in which they agree to keep any information, including personal information which they may deal with in the course of their work, private and confidential.
 This agreement applies to ABS employees for the rest of their lives, even if they leave the ABS.
 The penalty for breaching this is two years jail, a $21,600 fine, or both.
+All ABS interviewers will identify themselves as an ABS interviewer, confirm your address, and show you their official ABS photo identification.

 Can you show me some examples of the ways in which the survey information is used?